If you want to use the John Lewis “Never Knowingly Undersold” promise to price match your shopping, you don’t have much time left.

 My tips to make sure the John Lewis price match works for you

-This is something I’ve only just discovered.
-At the start of March I bought a jacket and wallet in the John Lewis Oxford Street branch.
+This is something I only discovered a few years ago.
+At the start of March 2020 I bought a jacket and wallet in the John Lewis Oxford Street branch.
 Then a few weeks later lockdown happened and the shops closed their doors.

 Online I spotted the jacket was reduced by £40 so I got in touch to request a price match.
 But it turned out the only way to price match something in-store is to go back to the store you bought it in!